-Visit our Preschool Program for Children with Disabilities (PPCD) page to learn more.
+Visit our Early Childhood Special Education (ECSE) page to learn more.

-There are 2 common paths for your child to get into PPCD:
+There are 2 common paths for your child to get into ECSE:

 Accommodations change how the content is taught, made accessible, and / or tested.
 These accommodations may include adaptive and assistive devices and technology, sitting in the front of the class, reading materials printed in Braille or with large print fonts, and many more.
 See more at our Special Education 101 or Section 504 pages.

 A child who has a learning disability does not process information in the same way as a typically developing child of the same age.
 By processing, we mean that a child hears, touches, sees, reads, or smells something that sends a message to their brains.
 Then, they make sense of what is going on and possibly take action.
 When a child has a processing difference or learning disability, the information might not flow to and from their brain and body as smoothly.
 It might get stuck or take a turn along the way.

 If you or your child’s teachers suspect that your child might have a learning disability, it is worth checking it out further.
 After all, many people have learning disabilities – nearly 1 in 5 people have one.
 And with help, children with learning disabilities can be very successful in school and in life.

 To find out how to get your public school to test for learning disabilities and get accommodations, see our page on special education services or Section 504.
 You can also learn more about getting started on our What to do if you Suspect Something is Different page.

 If you are having trouble agreeing on assessments, accommodations, or plans with your child’s school and the district, you aren’t alone.
 And you do have rights.
 They’re clearly spelled out in the federal Notice of Procedural Safeguards.
 To find the steps for changing the program, visit our When You’re Having Trouble Getting the Right Services for Your Child page.